sgmk/BlinkeShit3000/README.md

 coming soon...

-# International Jury for SGMK BLinkeShit
+# International Jury for SGMK BlinkeShit
 to be set up...

+* David Chen - openlab Taipei, developer of the Taiwanduino
+* Scott Beibin - ...
+* Miranda Moss - tries-not-to-be-an-artist, makes solar-powered blinking ginger-roots

 # Classic Examples by the Pioneers of BlinkeShit
 ## by GaudiLabs